 Day campers participate in the same fun activities as the resident campers.
 The only difference is, they go home in the afternoon and come back the next morning.
-The registration fee pays for lunches, dinner on Friday, a patch and program supplies.
-On Tuesday morning, one adult from your pack needs to check-in with the Camp Director by submitting your roster and health forms, reconciling fees, getting meal bracelets, and turning in medications.
+On Sunday morning, one adult from your pack needs to check-in with the Camp Director by submitting your roster and health forms, reconciling fees, getting meal bracelets, and turning in medications.
 When the Scouts arrive, go to the Parade Field where they will be greeted by camp staff and directed where to go.
 Program begins promptly at 9 AM.
-Those units with just day campers may meet with the Camp Director on Monday of the week they are coming between 2-4 PM to take care of paperwork.

-On Friday, the last day of camp, it is the Pack leadership's responsibility to ensure that Scouts are picked up by their parent/guardian or an adult designated by them.
+On Thursday, the last day of camp, it is the Pack leadership's responsibility to ensure that Scouts are picked up by their parent/guardian or an adult designated by them.
 The closing campfire ends around 8:00 PM!